Access and Achievement Program

 The College of LAS' Access and Achievement program provides retention services to LAS declared and undeclared students affiliated with the Educational Opportunities Program and the President’s Award Program at the University of Illinois.

 It is designed to provide a supportive learning environment, promote self-advocacy, and promote students’ academic success.
 We strive to connect students with University resources that will complement their academic talents and will help shape their academic paths and ambitions.
 Our goal is to prepare students for academic success, graduation, and a life of impact.

 Find the latest information about college meetings, deadlines, policies, and events:

 Benefits of AAP

-- Scholastic achievement honored through Chi Alpha Epsilon National Honor Society
+- Scholastic achievement honored through award recognition and/or participation in the National Society of Leadership and Success

 - Systematic monitoring of academic performance